kakaBOOM by Paul Adie

 Of course, a working period at such a location offers a maker unprecedented opportunities: one can lean on immense experience and seemingly unlimited facilities.
 Despite his sometimes somewhat boisterous constitution, the results were also remarkable: in contrast to earlier work in which text determined both the image and communication, this time the “language of jewellery” became Adie’s subject.

-Of course, he didn’t make neat, subtle settings; he went for pearls set in brightly coloured epoxy paste; precious stones were reduced to their colour and neatly cut stones swirled down like layers of confetti on some of his rings and brooches.
-These days, this kind of stones no longer needs to be hewn from the rock; they now also come spiralling in the form of bars from a Swiss laboratory.
-Adie’s response literally incorporated chunks of ruby and sapphire into his jewellery.
+Of course he didn’t make neat, subtle settings; he went for pearls set in brightly coloured epoxy paste; precious stones were reduced to their colour and neatly cut stones swirled down like layers of confetti on some of his rings and brooches.
+These days, this kind of stones no longer needs to be hewn from the rock, they now also come spiralling in the form of bars from a Swiss laboratory; Adie’s response literally incorporated chunks of ruby and sapphire into his jewellery.

 The disruptive use of letters and words in his jewellery – several of such pieces are in the exhibition – is not inferior to the blatant interventions Paul Adie introduces into his pieces this time round.
 And be assured, he is not merely concerned with the act of provoking; he is also genuinely curious about feedback from the wearers of his work.
 Can they still feel special, luxuriant, equally sensual, with a piece of his jewellery on the body?
 Would more negative reactions subsequently slow him down?
-This artist is far from finished exploring the codes around his medium, so should we put the brakes on?
+This artist is far from finished exploring the codes around his medium, so should he put on the brakes?
 My goodness – no!
 As turning the rules inside out is just what delights Adie…

 Reception on Saturday, September 13th, from 12 pm to 4 pm.